cloudControl/documentation/Add-on Documentation/Deployment/SSL.md

 To enable SSL support for custom domains like `www.example.com` or `secure.example.com` you need the SSL add-on.
 Root or naked domains like `example.com` are not supported.

-Currently the SSL add-on is not fully automated but needs manual approval by one of our support engineers.

-Please follow the following simple steps to add SSL support to your deployment.
+Please follow the following steps to add SSL support to your deployment.

  1. Acquire a signed certificate from your certificate authority of trust.
- 1. Ensure the key is not protected by a passphrase.
+ 2. Ensure the key is not protected by a passphrase.
- 1. Upload the certificate-, key- and certificate-chain files.

- To securely upload the files we provide SFTP access to a private directory for every deployment.
-Use the deployment details command to get the SFTP URL.
+ 3. Add the Add-on via cctrlapp

  ~~~
+ $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert /path/to/server.crt --key /path/to/server.key --chain /path/to/server.crt.chain
+ ~~~
+ Note: If you are uploading a self-signed certificate you are not supposed to upload a chain.

+ A short time after that, your loadbalancer is ready.
+You can check this by having a look at the add-on's details.
+ Please note that the time to live (TTL) for all of our DNS records is one hour by default.
+So it will take some time until your domain becomes reachable.

+ ~~~
- $ cctrlapp APP_NAME/DEP_NAME details
+ $ cctrlapp APP_NAME/DEP_NAME addon ssl.host
    [...]
- private files: sftp://DEP_ID@cloudcontrolled.com/
+   SSL_CERT_INCEPTS	: (inception date)
+   SSL_DNS_DOMAIN		: (loadbalancer domain name)
+   SSL_CERT_EXPIRES	: (expiration date)
    [...]
  ~~~

- Use any SFTP compatible client to upload the files to the /private directory.
-It expects the same SSH key that is used for pushing for authentication.
-The private directory is only accessible via SFTP.
-Even the deployment itself can not access this directory.

- ~~~
- $ sftp DEP_ID@cloudcontrolled.com
- Connected to cloudcontrolled.com.
- sftp> cd /private
- sftp> put CERT_FILE
- sftp> put KEY_FILE
- sftp> put CHAIN_FILE
- ~~~

- 1. Send an e-mail to [support@cloudcontrol.de] to request activation.

- Please provide the common APP_NAME/DEP_NAME string as part of your e-mail.

 ## HTTPS Redirects